 Eastern National is a 501(c)3 not-for-profit cooperating association, supporting the interpretive, educational, and scientific programs and services of the National Park Service and our other public trust partners.
 Founded in 1947 by National Park Service rangers who convened at Gettysburg National Military Park, Eastern National’s vision was to serve as a shared-resource retail and educational network for America’s special historical, cultural, and natural places — helping to support the interpretive and educational programs of our partners.
 To extend the reach of their interpretive missions and raise funds to support the parks, the rangers decided to publish and sell park-specific material.

-With just $147, Eastern National published its first title, Abraham Lincoln: His Own Words and Contemporary Accounts.
-The book was developed and sold at Eastern National’s first agency, Abraham Lincoln Birthplace National Historic Site.
+With just $147, Eastern National published its first title, Abraham Lincoln: From His Own Words and Contemporary Accounts.
+The book was developed and sold at Eastern National’s first agency, Abraham Lincoln National Historical Park.